zaka3676/FoxKVM/README.md

 simple python script to share one keyboard between several computers via LAN

 # TODO:
-Improve GUI / Add all features of an app to gui
+- Improve GUI / Add all features of an app to gui
-Fix bug when global hotkey activates just by pressing one key from the hotkey combination Add tray icon
+- Fix bug when global hotkey activates just by pressing one key from the hotkey combination
+- Add tray icon
+- Fix app crashes with error "zsh: trace trap  /usr/local/bin/python3" on macos